Ryangwaite/AWS-SAA-C02-Course/README.md

 1. When placing an object in S3, you provide encryption key and plaintext object
 2. Once the key and object arrive, it is encrypted.
 3. A hash of the key is taken and attached to the object.
 The hash can identify if the specific key was used to encrypt the object.
 4. The key is then discarded after the hash is taken.
 5. The encrypted and one-way hash are stored persistently on storage.

 To decrypt the object, you must tell S3 which object to decrypt and provide it with the key used to encrypt it.
-If the key that you supply is correct, the proper hash, S3 will decrypt the object, discard the key, and return the plaintext version of the object.
+If the key that you supply is correct (matching hash), S3 will decrypt the object, discard the key, and return the plaintext version of the object.

 #### 1.4.8.2.
 SSE-S3 AES256 (Server-side encryption w/ Amazon S3 managed keys)